 Here we outline exactly what BT and Sky offer to help you get the best sports package to watch all the domestic and international fixtures you want.

 BT Sport and Sky Sports: What's the difference?

-Both BT Sport and Sky Sports broadcast a lot of great games and live events to watch — and a lot of football –– so both are good options for sports fans.
-But if you want to watch everything that’s going on you would need to subscribe to both.
+Both BT Sport and Sky Sports broadcast a lot of high-profile games and live events to watch — and a lot of football –– so both are good options for sports fans.
+But if you want to watch everything that’s going on, you would need to subscribe to both.